 Little Miss Sunshine was one of those movies that made the entire mini-majors movement of the early 2000s worthwhile.
 A novel concept (child beauty pageants) turns into a wise and insightful commentary on how we too often allow others to shape our identities, and how the people who love you the most are the ones who back you even when they really, really, really don’t want to.
 And what can we say?
 Abigail Breslin + Rick James = pure movie magic.
 Little Miss Sunshine opened today in 2006.

-We’ll close with The Wolverine, arguable the best of the entire X-Men cycle and the stand-alone Wolverine movie that the character truly deserves.
+We’ll close with The Wolverine, arguably the best of the entire X-Men cycle and the first stand-alone Wolverine movie that the character truly deserves.
 Taking Logan’s celebrated travels to Japan as inspiration, director James Mangold devises a sleek action thriller with only incidental connections to larger-than-life comic books, along with Hugh Jackman’s perfect turn as the character and a villain who — in his own way — may be the first truly evil figure we’ve seen in the X-Men cinematic universe.
 The Wolverine opened today in 2013.